stefanbu/WIISEL-SApp/README.md

 - National University of Ireland, GALWAY (NUI Galway), Ireland
 - ACREO AB, Sweden

-and with the participation of Instituto de Biomecánica de Valencia (IBV), Technical Research Centre for Dependency Care and Autonomous Living (CetPD-UPC), Centro Nacional de Microelectrónica (IMB – CNM, CSIC) .

 The project was finished in April 2015.
 A video with more details can be found here: